hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 - Nodes from different GraphQL servers cannot be used in the same query/mutation.
 All top-level fields have to be from the same GraphQL server.
-- Subscriptions on remote GraphQL servers are not supported.

 These limitations will be addressed in upcoming versions.